 About the National Mentoring Programme

-The opportunity is available to writers who practice in the following genres/forms:
+The opportunity is available to writers of:

 • Fiction